2026 Men's European Water Polo Championship: Draw

 The Beli dvor in Belgrade hosted the draw.

 The draw was held at 19:00 CET on 13 September 2025 at the Beli dvor in Belgrade, Serbia.
 Serbian journalist, Marija Kilibarda, was the host for the draw.
-Before the draw began, speeches were done by Serbian water polo federation president and local organising committee chair, Viktor Jelenic, and European Aquatics president, Antonio Silva.
+Before the draw began, speeches were done by Serbian water polo federation president and local organising committee chair, Viktor Jelenić, and European Aquatics president, Antonio Silva.
 The guests were Serbian Olympic water polo players, Filip Filipović and Milan Aleksić, who assisted with the draw.
 The draw started with, in order, pots 1, 2, 3 and 4 being drawn, with each team selected then allocated into the first available group alphabetically.
 The position for the team within the group would then be drawn (for the purpose of the schedule).

 Seeding

 The pots were decided by the rankings of the 2024 European Championship and also of the 2026 Qualifiers.